top of page

 “Sometimes audiences grow at night, thanks to people who can’t sleep and leave the TV on.”

+In other words: we end up chasing insomniacs.
+But is that really a winning metric?
 Television undeniably delivers big numbers, but it is also one of the least traceable media channels.
-It works when scale is massive, when the event is global, when reach alone justifies the investment.
+It works when scale is massive, when the event is global, and when reach alone justifies the investment.

 old sponsorship model vs new model